Much like the weather, spring is the time when Canada’s real estate market starts to heat up.

 So, take some time to consider what questions your target audience might have and what issues they might be facing.

 Then, you need to create content that answers those questions and addresses those issues.

 If you’re struggling to come up with ideas, use Google’s related searches and the “People also ask” section I referred to above, or check out some blogs that focus on real estate in Toronto (I’ll provide some examples later on).

-There’s also a great tool called BuzzSumo, which allows you to search for a website, topic or keyword and then generates results based on what’s getting the most engagement.
+There’s also a great tool called BuzzSumo, which allows you to search for a website, topic, or keyword and then generate results based on what’s getting the most engagement.

 Functionality is limited in the free version, and it only allows you to look at some of the search results, but it’s more than enough to help you come up with some ideas.

 Below, you’ll see some examples of content that would be valuable to people looking to buy or sell real estate in Toronto.